 Because of you, someone will eat today

-Volunteers make it possible for Ozarks Food Harvest to feed 30,000 individuals each and every week.
+Volunteers make it possible for Ozarks Food Harvest to feed more than 50,000 individuals each month.
 Become a Hunger Hero by donating your time!
 Whether you volunteer monthly, or commit to a weekly schedule, your gift of time will Transform Hunger into Hope for children, families and seniors in need in the Ozarks.

-In a typical three-hour Sort & Repack session at the O’Reilly Center for Hunger Relief in Springfield, you will help provide more than 300 meals.
-Complete the easy volunteer application to become part of The Food Bank’s volunteer community, or if you’re a returning Hunger Hero, simply login to schedule your upcoming session.
-All volunteers are required to schedule in advance and must arrive on time, wearing closed-toe shoes.
-For assistance, contact Jo Thompson at (417) 865-3411, ext.
-114.Apply Login
+In a typical three-hour Sort & Pack session at the O’Reilly Center for Hunger Relief in Springfield, you will help provide more than 300 meals.
+Complete the easy volunteer application on our volunteer management system to become part of The Food Bank’s volunteer community, or if you’re a returning Hunger Hero, simply schedule your upcoming session.
+We ask that volunteers schedule in advance, arrive on time, and wear closed-toe shoes.
+For assistance, contact our volunteer engagement team at (417) 865-3411.

 Help Transform Hunger into Hope